Menu Close

 The Diesel Equipment Technology contest will consist of hands-on test of skills pertaining to theory, application and repair of heavy-duty diesel trucks.

 Students will need to bring safety glasses, steel toe shoes, and pants.
-Students will need a Resume in hand to summit for the Interview station.
+Students will need a resume in hand to submit for the interview station.

 Friday start time will be 7:30am